 Download joint Federal Government and Jones Lang Lasalle glossy Pooh Corner sales brochure (pdf).

 After discussions with the real estate agent and various public servants within the Federal Government, Friends of Pooh Corner came to understand that Federal MP, Teresa Gambaro authorised the sale of Pooh Corner to the highest bidder (two month tender sale), in her role as Parliamentary Secretary to the Federal Minister for Defence.
+At the time (2005), Theresa Gambaro was the Federal member for the Queensland electorate of Petrie.
+Since 2010 Gambaro has been the Federal member for the seat of Brisbane. |

 In 2005 Theresa Gambaro's electorate included the northern suburbs of Brisbane.
 Although Pooh Corner was outside Teresa Gambaro's immediate electorate, it is still a part of the Brisbane metropolitan area and a part of what the Brisbane region has to offer.
 Hence Teresa Gambaro's decision to sell off public land with extremely high nature conservation values at Pooh Corner was a slap in the face to the entire Brisbane community, including the people of her own electorate of Petrie.
 Theresa Gambaro never came to come to Pooh Corner to see the high nature conservation forest and discuss issues with Friends of Pooh Corner and other local conservation groups.